 The National Education Policy Center, located at the University of Colorado-Boulder, has recognized South High School for its extraordinary commitment to equity and excellence by giving all students the opportunity to succeed!

 The policy center awarded South High School with a Gold Recognition by the Schools of Opportunity Recognition Program.
-South High School is DPS’ only Newcomer Center serving refugee students who have had limited or interrupted formal education.
+South High School serves as a Newcomer Center for refugee students who have had limited or interrupted formal education.

 South was one of just eight schools in the country given this recognition for engaging in proven practices that close opportunity gaps for student learning.
 Recognized schools demonstrated either advanced or exemplary practices in areas including: